If you feel like you’re struggling with debt, you’re not alone.

 “It’s almost always going to be a better deal than the rates you’ll pay on credit cards,” Weinberg says of home equity products.

-4. You can save money
+You can save on interest

 The ability to lock in a lower rate not only saves money in the long term, but can also equate to a lower monthly payment and help you pay down the debt faster.